-- provide its opinion on the efficiency of each agency's proposed level of operating expenditure for each year between 2005/06 and 2009/10 - make recommendations (with supporting reasons) on the level of operating expenditure each agency requires for each of these years to efficiently undertake its regulated functions - identify and analyse each agency's potential for cost reductions for each function, and make recommendations (with supporting reasons) on each agency's potential for efficiency gains - where it assesses current expenditure in an area of operations as inadequate, specify and quantify the recommended additional expenditure required.
+- provide its opinion on the efficiency of each agency's proposed level of operating expenditure for each year between 2005/06 and 2009/10 - make recommendations (with supporting reasons) on the level of operating expenditure each agency requires for each of these years to efficiently undertake its regulated functions - identify and analyse each agency's potential for cost reduction for each function, and make recommendations (with supporting reasons) on each agency's potential for efficiency gains - where it assesses current expenditure in an area of operations as inadequate, specify and quantify the recommended additional expenditure required.48

 Atkins/Cardno assessed the agencies' forecast operating expenditure by service area, and considered the agencies' management structures, the processes they used to manage operating costs, and specific issues affecting their operating costs.
 It also assessed each agency's potential for additional operating efficiency gains, using a similar approach to the one it used to assess their potential for capital efficiency gains (see Chapter 6).
-This approach considered the concepts of continuing efficiency and catch-up efficiency.
-Atkins/Cardno
+This approach considered the concepts of continuing efficiency and catch-up efficiency.49 Full details of Atkins/Cardno approach and analysis can be found in its final report, which is available on the IPART website.50

-&lt;sup>62 Refer p 12, Discussion paper DP75, Review of Metropolitan Water Agency Prices, July 2004.
+47 Refer p 12, Discussion paper DP75, Review of Metropolitan Water Agency Prices, July 2004.

-&lt;sup>63 Atkins/Cardno, IPART Capex, Asset Management and Opex Reviews, Overview Report, Final, February 2005, p 4.
+48 Atkins/Cardno, IPART Capex, Asset Management and Opex Reviews, Overview Report, Final, February 2005, p 4.